Frequently Asked Questions

 9. Contact information

-Most students will carry a cell phone while off-campus.
+Students must carry a cell phone while off-campus.
 Lake Forest College programs require a cell phone and some include the price of the phone—distributed to students upon arrival in the host country—in the program fee.
 Appendix A serves as a reference sheet for important numbers to be kept readily available.

 Students calling parents: Students are usually able to resolve small problems on their own, with the help of the on-site director and, sometimes, the home institution contact person.
 Students are asked to identify an emergency contact in the event that the program needs to notify someone on behalf of the student.
 At Lake Forest, we also ask that students program ICE (an internationally recognized acronym for In Case of Emergency) and the appropriate number into their cell phones.